-- Assurance to customers that they are purchasing genuine certified product - Credibility of the standard - Increased market share of certified responsibly sourced eel

-Increasing traceability through the supply chain leading to a reduction in illegal trade Rationale Traceability, auditable good record keeping, trust and honesty are core to the standard working.
+Tele-declaration systems Information technology has been implemented in parts of France for fishermen to record their catches on a tele-declaration system, and for buyers to record what they have bought and sold.
+This provides a more efficient method for fishermen, buyers and fisheries authorities to record catches.
+It also provides a mechanism to improve traceability, by providing a more robust and real-time account of who has handled what quantity of glass eels and when.
+Responsible operators will use these systems.
+Benefits Assurance to customers that they are purchasing genuine certified product Credibility of the standard Increased market share of certified responsibly sourced eel Increasing traceability through the supply chain leading to a reduction in illegal trade Rationale Traceability, auditable good record keeping, trust and honesty are core to the standard working.
 A minority are likely to abuse the system, but, through audits and reporting, they will be excluded.
-Targets & Measures Auditors report a high confidence (90%+) in the quality of records of a high proportion (90%+) of those assessed All those handling certified eel are using batch-coding to label the product and do so correctly Reports of transgressions are handled promptly and fairly Increasing proportion of fishermen and buyers use a tele-declaration system 1.4: Traceab ility - Record keeping and documentation Responsible indicators The organisation operates a system that allows the tracking and tracing of all batches of eels from purchase to sale and including any steps in between.
-This includes the ability to track each batch delivered to a buyer to be connected back to a water, a time period) and specific fisherman/vessel, If a fisher or buyer, a tele-declaration system is used to report catches and trade, Batches of traded eels have the correct legal documentation for the country, e.g. veterinary certificate, Traces, etc. If sourced from France, it is clear whether the eels are from the consumption or restocking market and they are being sold for the correct purpose, On eel farms: Glass eels purchased for eel farming for consumption have only come from the glass eel consumption quota, Certified and non-certified batches of eels of any life stage are kept in separate and clearly labelled tanks, Such segregation is maintained from point of collection through holding to sale and onward transport; The organisation correctly uses batch-coding for labelling certified product, which can be on the packaging for the product, or included in the documentation (e.g. invoice) with the assignment, All product to be sold as certified by an organisation is accompanied by an invoice which meets the following criteria: Includes a nepropriate batch code, Includes a record of the quantity (no. &amp; weight) of product and to whom it was sold, The organisation operates a system that also allows for the completion of a batch reconciliation of eel product by weight over a given period, The organisation maintains records for a minimum of five years.
-Aspiring • If a fisher or buyer, a tele-declaration system is not used to report catches and trade, indicators Records are maintained for a minimum of three years
+Targets & Measures Auditors report a high confidence (90%+) in the quality of records of a high proportion (90%+) of those assessed All those handling certified eel are using batch-coding to label the product and do so correctly Reports of transgressions are handled promptly and fairly Increasing proportion of fishermen and buyers use a tele-declaration system 1.4: Traceal pility - Record keeping and documentation Responsible indicators The organisation operates a system that allows the tracking and tracing of all batches of eels from purchase to sale and including any steps in between.
+This includes the ability to track each batch delivered to a buyer to be connected back to a water, a time period) and specific fisherman/vessel, If a fisher or buyer, a tele-declaration system is used to report catches and trade, Batches of traded eels have the correct legal documentation for the country, e.g. veterinary certificate, Traces, etc. If sourced from France, it is clear whether the eels are from the consumption or restocking market and they are being sold for the correct purpose, On eel farms: Glass eels purchased for eel farming for consumption have only come from the glass eel consumption quota, Certified and non-certified batches of eels of any life stage are kept in separate and clearly labelled tanks, Such segregation is maintained from point of collection through holding to sale and onward transport; The organisation correctly uses batch-coding for labelling certified product, which can be on the packaging for the product, or included in the documentation (e.g. invoice) with the assignment, All product to be sold as certified by an organisation is accompanied by an invoice which meets the following criteria: Includes an appropriate batch code, Includes a record of the quantity (no. & weight) of product and where it was sold, The organisation operates a system that also allows for the completion of a batch reconciliation of eel product by weight over a given period,